 - The Recipes – the recipes include a list of ingredients and equipment.
 They also gave them fun names that include Sesame Street character names like Zoe’s Tomato Tart and Oscar’s Crumbly Apple Crumble.

-- Prep and Cook times – the recipes each include prep and bake times which I feel is a must for a kid’s cookbook.
+- Prep and Cook times – the recipes each include prep and bake times.
+I feel this is a must for a kid’s cookbook.

 - Photos – each recipe includes a photo plus they added illustrations of Sesame Street characters.